DevOpsBootcamp/website/source/programming.rst

     **object**.
 The *class*  can be thought of as the **blueprint for an object**.

-    Objects usually have an initialize function which takes arguments so you can create a unique object.
+    Objects usually have an initialization function that takes arguments so you can create a unique object.

 ::